dechantoine/PokeGAN/README.md

 ![Generator](https://github.com/dechantoine/PokeGAN/blob/master/generator.jpg)

 The discriminator takes 64x64x1 pictures (converted into tensors) as input.
 The background of inputs is represented by 0s, thus the neurons ignore it and focus on non-black pixels.
-The discriminator is very classic, with convolution layers and LeakyReLU activation functions.
-The output is the probability of a sample being real (1) or fake (0).
+The discriminator is very classic, with convolution layers, LeakyReLU activation functions and dropout to strengthen network and reduce dependency on individual pixels.
+The output layer (tan hyperbolic) returns the probability of a sample being real (1) or fake (0).

 ![Discriminator](https://github.com/dechantoine/PokeGAN/blob/master/discriminator.jpg)